 Can a VPN affect online banking or login processes?

 Some banks and sites actively monitor unusual IPs.
 If you’re traveling or using VPNs, you may encounter extra verification steps.
 If you experience trouble, switch to a nearby server or temporarily disable VPN for that site.
-Hotspot shield elite vpn proxy: comprehensive guide to features, performance, privacy, setup, and pricing in 2025
+Free vpn extension edge reddit 2026

 What should I consider when choosing a VPN for Edge?